 A prolific and published poet, Deanne continued her education beyond the arts in psychology and hypnotherapy, and developed a thriving psychotherapy practice for a number of years before retiring at 79.
 Strong in her opinions and passionate in her politics, she advocated for animal rights and Democratic candidates with equal vigor, serving as a campaign manager in a handful of New Mexico legislative races.

 Deanne Conner Matney is survived by two children, Mark Conner of New York and Holly Romero of Oregon, and her companion of 25 years, John Romero.
 Deanne was preceded in death by both parents and by her brother, Tony Arterburn.
 In lieu of flowers, Deanne has requested that donations be made to the SPCA of Texas.

-To send flowers to Deanne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Deanne Conner Matney, please visit our floral store.